section-engineering-education/engineering-education/articles/the-knapsack-problem/index.md

 published: true
 slug: the-knapsack-problem
 title: Breaking Down The Knapsack Problem
-description: In this article, we will discuss both a pseudo-polynomial time solution using dynamic programming and different polynomial time approximations for the knapsack problem.
+description: In this article, we will discuss two approaches to the Knapsack Problem, including a pseudo-polynomial time solution using dynamic programming and different polynomial time approximations.
 author: ian-jorquera
 date: 2020-07-06T00:00:00-07:00
 topics: []